Buying tickets to a Premier League game at Liverpool FC is among the great challenges…

 How Chelsea Tickets are Allocated

-Let’s say Chelsea have a home game against Team X on January 31.
-Sometime in December, season ticket holders will get a chance to buy additional tickets – probably only one if Team X is another bigshot like Manchester United, maybe more if Team X is Burnley.
-This stage goes for about a week.
+Let’s say Chelsea have a home game against Team X on December 31.
+Sometime in November, season ticket holders will get a chance to buy additional tickets – probably only one if Team X is another bigshot like Manchester United, maybe more if Team X is Burnley.
+This stage last for about a week.

 The following week, paid members will get to buy tickets, with the number determined again by who Team X happens to be.
-(Read more about memberships.)
-And this process goes by loyalty points, which are earned by purchasing tickets.
+(Related: Do You Need a Membership?)
+This process goes by loyalty points, which are earned by purchasing tickets.
 So early in this stage, members with lots of points can buy tickets; typically the number of required points drops by the day until this stage ends.

-Let’s say a season ticket holder or member has tickets they can’t use – and they have scruples, meaning they aren’t going to scalp them for hundreds of pounds.
+Let’s say a season ticket holder or member has tickets they can’t use – and they have scruples, meaning they aren’t going to scalp them for hundreds of pounds on StubHub or something.
 They would release those tickets into the official Chelsea FC Ticket Exchange, which only paid members can access.
 This is a total crapshoot, something you have to check pretty much every day, and made all the harder if Team X is a bigshot.

 A hospitality package is simply a ticket plus some other perk.
 This could be a stadium tour, a pregame meal, access to an otherwise private lounge, a chance to meet former players, whatever.
 Each club has these, and at big clubs like Chelsea, they are myriad.
 (Read more about hospitality packages.)